MicrosoftDocs/Devices-docs/surface-hub/conditional_access_for_surface_hub.md

 ## Troubleshoot ##
 Manually reviewing your organization's Conditional Access policies can also be helpful in pinpointing policies that are incompatible with the Surface Hub.

 The [What If](https://learn.microsoft.com/azure/active-directory/conditional-access/what-if-tool) tool can be used to determine which Conditional Access policies apply to the device account.
-When using the tool select the Surface Hub device account as the user and leave the default of "Any cloud app".
+When using the tool, select the Surface Hub device account as the user and leave the default of "Any cloud app".
 More information can be found at [Troubleshooting Conditional Access using the What If tool](https://learn.microsoft.com/azure/active-directory/conditional-access/troubleshoot-conditional-access-what-if).

 ![Gif image showing how to select the Surface Hub device account and run the What If tool against it](images/conditional-access-review-policies.gif)